Former astronaut becomes first person to visit both space and the deepest place in the ocean

 "We had a number of points in common.
 I mean, Bob Behnken and Doug Hurley flew up to the space station in a new reusable space capsule," explains Sullivan.

-"That's a whole lot of new innovations, ingenuity and private sector talents to make that happen.
+"That took a whole lot of new innovations, ingenuity and private sector talents to make that happen.
 And we had just returned from the deepest point in the world's ocean in the world's only reusable submersible [the Limiting Factor].

 "Don Walsh and Jacques Piccard first explored Challenger Deep in 1960.
 It took us 52 years before anybody got back there.
 And here we are.
 Now we are going three times in 10 days.
 That's a radical change."